Gold, silver &firearms among items seized from treasury dept staffer's house | Headlines

 Gold, silver &firearms among items seized from treasury dept staffer's house

-In a major haul, gold, silver, cash, Fixed Deposit bonds, promissory notes, firearms and expensive automobiles, allegedly belonging to a treasury department staffer, was seized from a house in Anantapuramu district of Andhra Pradesh, police said on Wednesday.
+In a major haul, gold, silver, cash, Fixed Deposit bonds, promissory notes, firearms and expensive automobiles, allegedly belonging to a treasury department staffer, were RPT were seized from a house in Anantapuramu district of Andhra Pradesh, police said on Wednesday.
 The case was being transferred to the Anti-Corruption Bureau for further investigation, a release from the Anantapuramu district Superintendent of Police B S Yesubabu said.

 According to the SP, the gold, silver, cash and bonds were stashed in eight trunk boxes in the house of one Balappa in Bukkarayasamudram village.
 The cache contained three .9 mm pistols, 18 blank rounds of ammunition, an airgun, 2.42 kg of gold, 84.10 kg of silver, Rs 15,55,560 in cash, Fixed Deposit and National Savings Scheme receipts for Rs 49.10 lakh and promissory notes for Rs 27.05 lakh.